|REEL FACE:||REAL FACE:|

 and it became his highest charting song.

-James Brown - Papa's Got a Brand New Bag
+WATCHJames Brown - Papa's Got a Brand New Bag

 James Brown singing "Papa's Got a Brand